mjwestcott/fennel/docs/motivation.rst

 Motivation
 ==========

-Python needs an asyncio-compatible task queue library.
-That's all!
+Python needs an async/await compatible task queue library.

-(Oh, and Celery is perhaps past its prime.)
+(And Celery is perhaps past its prime.)